shaunmclernon/katacoda-scenarios/kubernetes-101/step-master.md

 `kubeadm init --token=7kpa7x.aqxooruii28hg8yk --kubernetes-version $(kubeadm version -o short)`{{execute HOST1}}

-In order to automate, this scenario, a pre-determined token is being used.
-However, in production, it's recommended to exclude the token causing kubeadm to generate one on your behalf.
+In order to automate this scenario, a pre-determined token is being used.
+However, on real machines, it's recommended to exclude the token causing kubeadm to generate one on your behalf.
 So, you would use something like below;

 **Example:**